Beverly Hills Cop is all about Eddie Murphy’s smart-mouthed Detroit detective. But was Axel Foley just a bumbling cop who got lucky?

-Once he trades up his zip code, he’s given the opportunity to succeed, instead of being schooled in failure and conformity.
+Trading up his zip code gives him the opportunity to succeed instead of being schooled in failure and conformity.

 Foley as an outsider – and therefore a source of mischief – can invert the rules, whether barging into a fancy members’ club or ridiculing the idea of tiny coffee.
 When prestige is so superficial, it makes perfect sense that his friends are both cops and ex-cons.

 It also explains why Foley is the perfect fit in Beverly Hills, a city in which even the police are blinded by – or turn a blind eye – to privilege.